Wildlife Removal Ocean County, NJ

 Opossums

-Opossums often shelter in crawlspaces and low exterior cavities, especially when access stays open.
+Opossums shelter in crawlspaces, garages, and low exterior cavities when access stays open.
+Removal should include checking for debris, odor, and reentry points.

 Groundhogs